EmmanuelMasavoDjegou/Resume/README.md

 - Organized five STEM career workshops, benefiting over 1,000 students.

 ## Awards & Achievements
-- **Aug 2024:** Completed a research paper and 3,238 lines of MATLAB simulation code in under a week.
+- **Aug 2024:** Completed a research paper in 3 months and 3,238 lines of MATLAB simulation code in under a week.
 - **Aug 2023:** Ranked Kaggle Notebook and Dataset Expert, recognized for impactful contributions.
 - **Feb 2021:** Awarded the PGSM Master’s Scholarship in Statistics, Sorbonne University, France.
 - **Aug 2018:** Awarded the World Bank Group Master’s Scholarship in Statistics, Institute of Mathematics and Physical Science.